srjdat/techur-translator/README.md

 ### 3. Train the Model
 Run `python3 src/main.py` to train the model
 ### 4. Run the Inference Script
-Run `python3 src/testing.py` and enter a "techur sentence" to get an output
+Run `python3 src/testing.py` and select the translation option you want
+The program will run until you enter `exit`

 # Discord Bot
 Get a discord developer token and add it to the `.env` file.